Omar Pasha: Conversion and Ottoman Military Service

-In 1840-41 he led a successful expedition to quell a revolt in Syria, and in 1842 was Governor of the Tripoli Eyalet (Lebanon).
-He won distinction in suppressing the Albanian Revolt of 1843–44, led by local Muslim aristocrats.
-There followed the expedition to Hakkari (city) in the Van Eyalet of the Ottoman Empire after the Massacres of Badr Khan (1846).
-After the Hungarian Revolution of 1848, Omar Pasha was put in command of the Ottoman forces in Moldavia and Wallachia.
-His firm and effective handling of a powder keg situation involving potential confrontation with the Russian and Austrian armies demonstrated that he possessed considerable diplomatic skills.
+In 1840-41 he led a successful expedition to quell a revolt in Syria, and in 1842 was made Governor of the Tripoli Eyalet (Lebanon).
+He was involved in the expedition to the Van Eyalet of the Ottoman Empire after the Massacres of Badr Khan in 1846, which saw him soundly defeated and the Emirate of Bohtan brought under direct Ottoman control.
+Some time following the Hungarian Revolution of 1848, Omar Pasha was given command of the Ottoman forces in Moldavia and Wallachia.